RickStrahl/Westwind.Scripting/ScriptAndTemplates.md

 Notice that `ScriptParser()` mirrors most of the `CSharpScriptExecution` properties and methods.
 Behind the scenes there is a `ScriptEngine` property that holds the actual `CSharpScriptExecution` instance that will be used when the template is executed.
 You can optionally override the `ScriptEngine` instance although that should be rare.

+The above code uses `ExecuteScript()` which uses a `dynamic` model.
+You can also use the `ExecuteScript<TModelType>()` overload to explicitly specify strongly typed model which slightly improves performance and gets around some edge cases where `dynamic` can fail (some null value scenarios typically).

 ### Manual Parsing
 If you want direct access to the parsed code you can use `ParseScriptToCode()` to parse a template into C# code and return it as a string.
-We can then manually execute the code or create a custom execution strategy such as combining multiple templates into a single class.
+We can then manually execute the code or create a custom execution strategy such as combining multiple templates into a single class or to inject additional code into the generated code.

 Here's the basic functionality to parse a template and then **manually** execute as a method: